Breastfeeding/chestfeeding- Good for Baby, Good for You

 - Breastfeeding Committee for Canada.

 Breastfeeding can go smoothly or take time to get the hang of.
 It is different for everyone and can take some practice.
 This is perfectly normal.
 If you need help ask your nurse, doctor or midwife while you are still in your birthing centre or hospital.
-Once you go home you can ask your Public Health Nurse, midwife, lactation specialist, pediatrician or attend a breastfeeding support group.
+Once you go home you can ask your Public Health Nurse, midwife, lactation specialist, or pediatrician.

 Check out all our breastfeeding information here